JayalalKJ/skin_microbiota/README.md

 # skin_microbiota

-This repository contains the bioinformatics and microbial ecology analysis scripts used for the 16S rRNA gene amplicon analysis of Atlantic salmon skin microbiota.
-The work was carried out as part of my PhD research at UiT – The Arctic University of Norway and contributed to the project/paper:
+This repository contains the bioinformatics and microbial ecology analysis scripts used for 16S rRNA gene amplicon analysis of Atlantic salmon skin microbiota.
+The work was conducted as part of my PhD research in the Seafood Science Research Group at UiT – The Arctic University of Norway, under the supervision of Professor Edel O. Elvevoll, Professor Emeritus Bjarne Landfald, and Professor Karl-Erik Eilertsen.

 **Diatom biomass as a functional feed ingredient: Effects on skin, gut, fillet quality and salmon lice resistance**